Many baby boomers spend much time and money trying to reverse the imminent signs of aging and rid themselves of pain, in a bid to stay healthy.

 Bottom line: The North American diet is poor combined with too much stress and lack of exercise.
 When piled on top of a fatigued body that played, drank and pushed too hard through the teens and early adulthood, chances are these health issues will pack a powerful, irreversible punch!

 Good News: Assume full responsibility for your own health without pushing the limits too far while young, so these issues can be reversible and preventable.
 Truly, your health and future lies in your own capable hands!
 If you are a middle-aged adult who played hard in your youth, visit your MD, do your on-line research and visit the library to learn how to restore health and vitality.
 Then, work on staying fit and healthy for as long as you possibly.
 In this way, you can milk the magic of all life’s glorious moments throughout your lifespan.

-I am Dakini Devi Bliss, a Certified Tantric Educator, Sacred Intimate and Blissful Bodyworker.
+I am Dakini Devi Bliss, a Certified Tantric Facilitator, Sacred Intimate and Blissful Bodyworker.